juliesof/wdi_1_ruby_hw_auto_sales/README.md

 *"...and if you sign today, we'll throw in an extended warranty!"*

 In this assignment we'll be writing a collection of Ruby classes for a "car lot" application.
 We'll be able to create a car lot that contains both new and used cars for sale, and used cars may have damages recorded.
-We will *not* be writing the application interface itself &ndash; no `puts` or `gets` anywhere in your code.
+We will *not* be writing the application interface itself &ndash; no terminal interaction is needed.
 As the developer you can interact with your classes using `binding.pry` and test files.

 ## Guidelines